-Sebastian Mühl is an art theorist and researcher based in Berlin and Frankfurt am Main.
-His interests focus on the political dimensions of contemporary aesthetic practices and the politico-aesthetic implications of artistic perceptions of modernity.
-In 2017, he completed a phd thesis on notions of utopia in contemporary art.
-The project was an art theoretical research into modernological, participatory and art activist strategies since the early 1990’s.
-His films and film-based visual art projects focus on the effects of the politico-aesthetic and built utopias of modernity.
+Sebastian Mühl, Dr. phil. des., is an art theorist, researcher and artist based in Berlin and Frankfurt am Main.
+He is interested in the political dimensions of contemporary practices and the politico-aesthetic implications of artistic perceptions of modernity.
+In 2017, he completed a phd thesis on the revival of utopian thought in contemporary art.
+The project was an art theoretical critique of utopian thinking in modernological, participatory and art activist practices since the early 1990’s.
+His films and film-based visual art projects focus on the effects of the politico-aesthetic utopias of modernity.

-Beyond this scope, his theoretical interests include contemporary Critical Theory, Popular Culture, Political Theory and Aesthetics, but also Film Theory, Aesthetic Epistemologies, and the interplay of Art & Science and Art & Design.
+Mühl’s research interests include contemporary Critical Theory, Popular Culture, Political Theory and Aesthetics, but also Film Theory, Aesthetic Epistemologies, and the interplay of Art & Science and Art & Design.

-From 2013 to 2017, Mühl was a Research Assistent at Offenbach University of Art and Design, where he worked together with philosopher Prof. Dr. Juliane Rebentisch.
+From 2013 to 2017, Sebastian Mühl was a Research Assistant at Offenbach University of Art and Design, where he worked together with philosopher Prof. Dr. Juliane Rebentisch.
 He completed a Meisterschüler programme at Leipzig Academy of Visual Arts.
 Mühl studied Fine Arts and Media Arts at HGB Leipzig and received a B.A. in Philosophy at HfPh München.
-He exhibited internationally and gave lectures and workshops at various academic institutions, e.g. HfG Offenbach, Goethe-University Frankfurt, Academy of Visual Arts Prague, University of Illinois at Chicago.
+He exhibited internationally and gave lectures, seminars and workshops at various academic institutions, e.g. HfG Offenbach, Goethe-University Frankfurt, Academy of Visual Arts Prague, University of Illinois at Chicago.